 - Updated—Sorts tasks by those with the most recent activity, in descending order.

 - Upcoming—Tasks with a status of Not Started are sorted by Start date, from the newest to the oldest.
 Tasks with a status of Started or Needs Info are sorted by Due date, from newest to oldest.
 When tasks have the same Start or Due date, the one with the most recent activity appears first.
 Tasks with an overdue Start date will always appear at the top.

 - Priority—Sorted from highest to lowest priority level.

-You can use bulk action options to perform specific actions on a large number of tasks, such as updating task types, changing task statuses, assigning members to tasks, adding task tags, archiving old tasks, and deleting tasks.
+You can use bulk action options to perform specific actions on a large number of tasks, such as updating task types, changing task statuses, assigning members to tasks, adding task tags, archiving old tasks, deleting tasks, and duplicating tasks.

 To access the bulk actions, select one or more tasks by checking the boxes in front of the task name in the first column of the table.
 This will cause the bulk actions to appear, temporarily replacing the standard toolbar options.

 Click here for more information on bulk actions.